3a1b2c3/CesiumUnrealMars/README.md

 If you are familiar with **floating point precision errors** it is easy to guess that we need to think of a solution here.

 I also added the **Mars Perseverance Rover**, 3D Model here https://mars.nasa.gov/resources/25042/mars-perseverance-rover-3d-model/.
-An [Perseverance1.obj](./Perseverance1.obj) version in this repro since the gltf plugin in Unreal didnt quite gacve me what i wanted.
+I added a [Perseverance1.obj](./Perseverance1.obj) in this repro since the gltf plugin in Unreal didnt quite gave me the result i wanted.

 There are already some **great beginner tutorials** for Cesium in Unreal but lets see how far we can take it...